 - Enable policy to block legacy authentication (7 points)

-With read and write access, you can make changes and directly interact with Secure Score.
-You can also assign read-only access to other users.
+The following roles have read and write access and can make changes, directly interact with Secure Score, and can assign read-only access to other users:

 - Global administrator